padmick/tomorrowlandwiki/archive/vouchers2019.md

 **Tomorrowland Lockers**

 Tomorrowland lockers are found at the festival site - they can not be accessed outside the festival hours.

+It is possible to buy lockers at the festival if there are spares, but the size available may be limited.

 | Locker (Days) | Price (€) |
 |---------------|-----------|